 For our drilling software users, going paperless does not have to mean they’d lose something.
 Digital content in the form of MS Word or PDF is not just greener but provides an unmatched convenience.
 This picture shows an MS Word report generated by CEMPRO, our mud displacement model.

 Converting to a paperless practice brings many advantages such as saving on printing documents, photocopies and storage space, as well as easy email management and improved customer service.
+Remember that companies like Salesforce always remind us of how important and essential it is to take care of your customer service!

 Today, it is tough to make great software because you have to make it environment friendly as well as user friendly.